Ogan Komering Ilir Regency: Administrative districts

-This Regency is administratively composed of eighteen districts (kecamatan), listed below with their areas (in km2) and their populations at the 2010 and 2020 Censuses.
-The table also includes the locations of the distriuct administrative centres, the number of villages in each district (there are 327 villages in all comprising 13 urban kelurahan and 314 rural desa) and its postal code.
+Following the splitting off in December 2003 of the most western districts of this regency to form a separate Ogan Ilir Regency, this Regency is administratively composed of eighteen districts (kecamatan), listed below with their areas (in km2) and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district (there are 327 villages in all comprising 13 urban kelurahan and 314 rural desa) and its postal code.

+Note: (a) includes the kelurahan of Ujung Tanjung. (b) includes the kelurahan of Tanjung Lubuk. (c) comprising 11 kelurahan (Cintaraja, Jua-jua, Kayu Agung, Kedaton, Kutaraja, Mangun Jaya, Paku, Perigi, Sidakersa, Sukadana and Tanjung Rancing) and 14 desa.

+The 4 districts of Kota Kayu Agung, Sirah Pulau Padang, Jejawi and Pampangan, with a combined area of 1,045.99 km2 and an estimated population of 199,780 in mid 2024, form part of the Palembang metropolitan area.